Feliformia: Characteristics

-All extant feliforms share a common attribute: their auditory bullae (bony capsules enclosing the middle and inner ear).
-This is a key diagnostic in classifying species as feliform versus caniform.
-In feliforms, the auditory bullae are double-chambered, composed of two bones joined by a septum.
+All extant feliforms share a common attribute: their auditory bullae (bony capsules enclosing the middle and inner ear) are double-chambered, composed of two bones joined by a septum.
 Caniforms have single-chambered or partially divided auditory bullae, composed of a single bone.
 This feature, however, is problematic for the classification of the extinct Nimravidae as feliforms.
 Nimravid fossils show ossified bullae with no septum, or no trace at all of the entire bulla.
 It is assumed that they had a cartilaginous housing of the ear mechanism.

-The specific characteristics of extant feliform bullae suggest a common ancestor, though one has not been identified in the fossil records.
-There are other characteristics that differentiate feliforms from caniforms and probably existed in their stem taxa.
-But, due to speciation, these do not apply unambiguously to all extant species.

 Feliforms tend to have shorter rostrums (snouts) than caniforms, fewer teeth, and more specialized carnassials.
 Feliforms tend to be more carnivorous and are generally ambush hunters.
 Caniforms tend more toward omnivorous and opportunity-based feeding.
 However, omnivorous feliforms also exist, particularly in the family Viverridae.

 Many feliforms have retractile or semi-retractile claws and many are arboreal or semi-arboreal.
 Feliforms also tend to be more digitigrade (walking on toes).
 Most caniforms are terrestrial and have non-retractile claws.